Drayux/Catalyst/Install/03-hardware.md

 Overwrite the existing udev rule

 ### Touchbar function mode
-The touchbar function state can be changed with the sysfs entry: `/sys/bus/hid/drivers/apple-ibridge-hid/0003:05AC:8600:0001/fnmode`
+The touchbar function state can be changed with the sysfs entry: `/sys/bus/hid/drivers/apple-ibridge-hid/0003:05AC:8600:0001/fnmode`.
+_Interface two is the ambient light sensor._

     > 0 ➤ "Disable" the <fn> key; Touchbar will display only function buttons
     > 1 ➤ Touchbar defaults to utility keys; Holding <fn> will display function buttons